cozy/cozy-docs/src/documents/hack/cookbooks/controller.html.md

 Autostart has several steps :

-  * Checks if couchdb server is started
+  * Check if couchdb server is started
     * Controller try 5 times (with 5 seconds between two tests)
     * If couchDB server doesn't respond, controller is stopped
-  * Checks if stack application is installed
+  * Check if stack applications are installed
-    * If is not the case, main server start
+    * If is not the case, controller starts without starts other applications
   * Start Data System application
     * If Data System cannot start, controller is stopped
   * Retrieve all application stored in database